puppetlabs/puppetlabs-puppetdb/README.md

 #### `database_name`

 The name of the database instance to connect to.
-Defaults to `puppetdb`, ignored for `embedded` database.
+Defaults to `puppetdb`.

 #### `jdbc_ssl_properties`